 You have likely heard that older adults are at increased risk of having severe symptoms and dying from COVID-19, and this is true.
 Multiple studies have shown that older age is associated with poorer outcomes.
 One study found that 31% of cases, 45% of hospitalizations, 53% of intensive care unit (ICU) admissions, and 80% of deaths associated with COVID-19 were in individuals aged 65 and over.
 It also found that the highest percentage of severe outcomes was in individuals aged 85 and over (Bialek, 2020).

 To reiterate, 8 out of 10 deaths in the United States from COVID-19 have been in individuals aged 65 and over.
-The CDC offers specific information for older adults, which can be found here: https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html
+The CDC offers specific information for adults over 65, which can be found here: https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/older-adults.html

 So, what should you do?